giudicelli/symfony-distributed-architecture/README.md

 $ composer require giudicelli/symfony-distributed-architecture
 ```

-If you're planning on using the processes' state feature, you will need to make sure the table is created or updated.
+If you're planning on using the processes' state feature, you will need to make sure the tables are created or updated.
 After installing symfony-distributed-architecture, or updating it, please make run to run the following commands.

 ```bash